tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 --- abstract

-This specification defines hybrid public-key encryption (HPKE) for use with Javascript Object Signing and Encryption (JOSE).
+This specification defines Hybrid public-key encryption (HPKE) for use with Javascript Object Signing and Encryption (JOSE).
 HPKE offers a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.